poee/lol/content/collections/pages/orange.md

 ### Can god make up a joke she doesn't understand?

-Some old fools are still asking if god can lift infinitely heavy rocks, but Erisians know the answer is "yes, after a nap", and choose to probe the deeper questions.
+Some tedious fools are still asking if god can lift infinitely heavy rocks, but Erisians know the answer is "yes, after a nap", and choose to probe the deeper questions.

 What does it take to think up a joke?
 Is it the free-association of different words, arriving at a novel sentence?